- "Untitled" cannot be used as a title of an image.

 You must give each image a unique title.

 The title must not be more than 30 characters, including spaces, in length.
-You can only use the normal letters of the alphabet, numerals, the special characters ! , . ; - : ' ? % “ & and space in the title.
+You can only use the normal letters of the alphabet and numerals.
+The special characters ! , . ; - : ' ? % “ ' and & cannot be used in the title.

 You cannot reuse the same title for another image.